Dear Your Teen:

 Expert 1: Jason Joyce, M.Ed., PCC-S, LICDC

-Drug testing is not a magic wand that can be waved and solve all his current issues with marijuana.
-It can be a valuable part of a larger process, which includes talking to your son about the risk and consequences of continued marijuana use, including limiting the cash that you give to him.
+Drug testing for teens is not a magic wand that can be waved and solve all his current issues with marijuana.
+It can be a valuable part of a larger process.
+This includes talking to your son about the risk and consequences of continued marijuana use, including limiting the cash that you give to him.
 Drug testing also serves as a great way for your teen to feel less pressure from peers.
 They can simply say, “My mom drug tests me when I come home, so I can’t go smoke.”

-Know what you are going to do with the results (i.e. have a specific plan if the test comes back positive).
-A positive test with no follow-up gives the message that you don’t know what to do or worse, don’t really care about his drug use.
-Also note that a negative test just means your teen hasn’t used recently, some drugs stay in urine for just hours, others for days.
+Know what you’re going to do with the results (i.e. have a specific plan if the test comes back positive).
+A positive test with no follow-up gives the message that you don’t know what to do.
+Or worse, that don’t really care about his drug use.
+Also note that a negative test just means your teen hasn’t used recently.
+Some drugs stay in urine for just hours, others for days.

 Lastly, if you believe your son is using on a regular basis I would suggest that you seek professional counseling to help your teenager and your family.
 Frequent marijuana use often requires professional help to guide you along the way.
 We would want to be sure that your son is not suffering from an addiction issue.
 These illnesses can be debilitating.
 Although once a teen reaches the age of majority (is no longer a minor), you have no obligation to him, denying that there is an actual illness working in this type of situation can be potentially harmful to your son.